 Cooking will commence at 11am on Saturday, September 16.
 Contestants must register at the cookout pavilion and begin cooking no later than 3:00, and serving/judging will begin at 5:30 pm

 Judging will be by people’s choice.
 All who wish to sample the competing hoppin’ john entries will make a donation of $3 for a ballot and a spoon.
 Samples of each hoppin’ john entry will be served in individual cups or bowls, provided by the festival.
 Upon sampling all of the entries, tasters will mark their ballots.

 Hoppin‘ John is to be prepared on-site in the designated cooking area.
 One minor exception is that contestants using dry beans may soak them at home.

 A minimum of six quarts of hoppin’ john per entry is needed for judging.
-The more you make, the better chance you have at everyone getting to taste (and vote) for your dish.
+Make more at your own discretion… if you run out, you’ve lost potential votes!

 Contestants bring their own ingredients and cookware (pots and pans, cutting boards,knives, spoons, spatulas, etc.) Let us know if you’re missing something, though, we can probably help out.
 We have extra camp stoves!

 Contestants should also supply their own heat (propane camp stoves, butane burners, etc.) If you need a heat source, check in the pavilion early Saturday morning; we have additional stoves available.

 Special Offer Continued for 2017: FREE SATURDAY ADMISSION.
 Once you have registered at the cook-off pavilion on Saturday and set up your cooking table, just walk over to the ticket booth for a refund on your admission ticket ($15.
 Does not include camping price).